-- D. Subcontracting and Substitutions: Contractor shall not assign, transfer or subcontract any of its rights or responsibilities under this contract without prior formal written amendment to this contract properly executed by both TEA and Contractor.
+D. Subcontracting and Substitutions: Contractor shall not assign, transfer or subcontract any of its rights or responsibilities under this contract without prior formal written amendment to this contract properly executed by both

+TEA and Contractor.
 TEA reserves the right to request changes in personnel assigned to the project.
 The TEA Project Manager must pre-approve any changes in key personnel throughout the contract term.
 Any changes to the HUB Subcontracting Plan (HSP) must be approved by TEA HUB Coordinator before staffing changes are initiated.
 Substitutions are not permitted without written approval of TEA Project Manager.

-The awarded Contractor t will be responsible for maintaining business records documenting compliance with HUB Program requirements.
-Contractor shall submit a Progress Assessment Report (PAR) monthly documenting all subcontractor payments made in the preceding month.
-Submission of the PAR is a condition for payment.
-The selected Contractor shall also report all 2nd and 3rd Tier subcontracting in the monthly PAR.
-PAR's are due no later than the 10th day of the following month.
-The PAR is required to be submitted monthly, even if no activity occurred for the month.
-Reports shall be submitted electronically to the HUBOffice@tea.texas.gov - E. Encumbrances/Obligations: All encumbrances, accounts payable, and expenditures shall occur on or between the beginning and ending dates of this contract.
+- E. Encumbrances/Obligations: All encumbrances, accounts payable, and expenditures shall occur on or between the beginning and ending dates of this contract.
 All goods must have been received and all services rendered during the contract period in order for Contractor to recover funds due.
 In no manner shall encumbrances be considered or reflected as accounts payable or as expenditures. - F. Contractor's Proposal: Contractor's proposal that was furnished to TEA in response to the competitive solicitation (Request for Proposal) is incorporated in this contract by reference.
-The provisions of this contract shall prevail, however, in all cases of conflict arising from the terms of Contractor's proposal whether such proposal is a written part of this contract or is attached as a separate document.

-- G. Requirements, Terms, Conditions, and Assurances: The terms, conditions, and assurances, which are stated in the competitive solicitation (Request for Proposal), in response to which Contractor submitted a proposal, are incorporated herein by reference for all purposes, although the current Terms and Conditions shall prevail in the event of conflict. - H. Records Retention and the Right to Audit: Contractor shall maintain its records and accounts in a manner which shall assure a full accounting for all funds received and expended by Contractor in connection with the Contract Project.
+The provisions of this contract shall prevail, however, in all cases of conflict arising from the terms of Contractor's proposal whether such proposal is a written part of this contract or is attached as a separate document. - G. Requirements, Terms, Conditions, and Assurances: The terms, conditions, and assurances, which are stated in the competitive solicitation (Request for Proposal), in response to which Contractor submitted a proposal, are incorporated herein by reference for all purposes, although the current General Provisions shall prevail in the event of conflict. - H. Records Retention and the Right to Audit: Contractor shall maintain its records and accounts in a manner which shall assure a full accounting for all funds received and expended by Contractor in connection with the Contract Project.
 These records and accounts shall be retained by Contractor and made available for programmatic or financial audit by TEA and by others authorized by law or regulation to make such an audit for a period of not less than seven (7) years from the date of completion of the Contract Project or the date of the receipt by TEA of Contractor's final claim for payment or final expenditure report in connection with this contract, whichever is later.
 If an audit has been announced, the records shall be retained until such audit has been completed.

 Pursuant to Government Code, the state auditor may conduct an audit or investigation of Contractor or any other entity or person receiving funds from the state directly under this contract or indirectly through a subcontract under this contract.
 The acceptance of funds by Contractor or any other entity or person directly under this contract or indirectly through a subcontract under this contract acts as acceptance of the authority of the state auditor, under the direction of the legislative audit committee to conduct an audit or investigation in connection with those funds.
 Under the direction of the legislative audit committee, Contractor or other entity that is the subject of an audit or investigation by the state auditor must provide the state auditor with access to any information the state auditor considers relevant to the investigation or audit.
-Contractor will ensure that this clause concerning the authority to audit funds received indirectly by subcontractors through Contractor and the requirement to cooperate is included in any subcontract it awards.
+Contractor will ensure that this clause concerning the authority to audit funds received indirectly by subcontractors through Contractor and the requirement to cooperate is included in any subcontract it